-Regardless of who lands on your dance website, male, female, young or old, you must be ready to captivate your target audience with effective advertising.
-In today's tough economy, it's a good idea to go beyond an ordinary website, so provide them with content that will make you look well-diversified:
+Regardless of who lands on your dance website, you must be prepared to captivate your audience with effective advertising.
+In today's tough economy, it's beneficial to go beyond just an ordinary website, so provide them with content that will make you look well-diversified:

 Dance websites that are centered on instruction are intended to create instructional experiences that enable someone to acquire the knowledge and skill they need to become more efficient and effective at dancing.
 Instructional websites should do this by:

 To simplify, the process can be broken down in just two parts: the "what" and the "how."